stephenbnicar/VectorAutoregressions.jl/docs/src/index.md

 using DataFrames
 using DataFramesMeta
 ```
 The full dataset consists of West German fixed investment, disposable income, and consumption expenditures, quarterly and seasonally adjusted, for 1960 - 1982.
 For this example, only observations through 1978 Q4 are used.
-The data are in natural logs and are first-differenced to ensure stationarity.
+The data are in natural logs and are first-differenced.

 ```julia
 datadf = CSV.read("lutkepohl_data.csv")